icansecurethat/icansecurethat.com/about.md

 </pre>
 </div>

 This site collects research, notes, and tools related to cybersecurity.

 It’s maintained by *icansecurethat* and updated as time allows.

-This site collects research, notes, and tools related to cybersecurity.

-It’s maintained by icansecurethat and updated as time allows.

 Topics range from offensive techniques to defensive automation and general security engineering.